devinshields/h2odocs/source/algorithms/rf.rst

 When to use RF
 """"""""""""""
-RF is a good choice When you are interested in determining the critical attributes or features of a data set.
+RF is a good choice when you are interested in determining the critical attributes or features of a data set.
 Here are some examples:

   "There are 1000 variables in this data set.
 Of those, which most characterize differences between one observation and another with respect to the desired outcome variable?"